Both the apps Google Sheets and Microsoft Excel, serve the same purpose i.e. they both work on the concept of Spread Sheets.

 In case of any overriding, we even have an option to restore the changes made to the document from any given point of time.
 This enables us to keep track of the changes made in the file without versioning it manually.

 When using MS Excel we save our files on our local system i.e. our personal computer (unless we are using the cloud version of MS Excel).
-This makes sharing of common files between many persons difficult at a single point of time.
+This makes sharing of common files between many persons difficult at a single point of time. (unless you are using third-party software such as Layer).

 Any changes made to the file need to be sent to all persons concerned with a different name so as to avoid any kind of confusion.
 Repeatedly doing such a job becomes tedious.